qTox/qTox/INSTALL.md

 ## Windows

-This guide will show you modern way to compile qTox on Windows using MSYS2 shell.
+The following instructions will allow you to compile qTox on Windows using the MSYS2 shell.

 **WARNING NOTES**

- 1. You need to have at least **6 gigabytes** of HDD space, because of large size of Qt5 package (~800 MB to download and ~5 GB to extract).
+ 1. You need to have at least **6 GB** of HDD space because of the large size of of Qt5 (~800 MB to download and ~5 GB to extract).
- 2. The resulting executable isn't static and **will run from MSYS2 shell only**!
+ 2. The resulting executable isn't a static build and **will run from MSYS2 shell only**!
  Static build is in progress.
+ ⇒ TODO: Those instructions need to be added before this is merged

 ### MSYS2

-First things first - you need to [download MSYS2](http://www.msys2.org/) for your architecture.
+First things first: You need to [download MSYS2](http://www.msys2.org/) for your architecture and install it on your computer.
+The default location directly on C:\ works just fine.
-Install it, for example, in root directory on C: drive.

-After installing, open `MinGW-w64 Win32 Shell` (or `Win64`, if you want to build x64 client).
+After installing open the `MSYS2 MinGW 32-bit` shell for 32 bit building or the `64-bit` one, if you want to build qTox as an x64 executable.

-In opened console run this command to update MSYS2:
+In the opened console run this command to update MSYS2:

 ```bash
 pacman -Syu
 ```

-If it says `Terminate shell after update`, you should close console after updating, and run update command again to fully update shell.
+If it says something along the lines of `Terminate shell after update`, you should restart the console after updating and run the update command above again to make sure it is fully updated.

 ### Dependencies

-In `MinGW-w64 Win32 Shell` shell, run:
+In order to install the necessary dependencies, run the following command in your `MSYS2 MinGW 32-bit` shell:

 ```bash
 pacman -S git make autoconf automake-wrapper mingw-w64-i686-toolchain mingw-w64-i686-qt5 \